frp-arduino/frp-arduino/README.md

 an Arduino.

 The central building block in FRP is a **stream**.
 A stream contains values that change over time.
 Consider an input pin on the Arduino.
-If you constantly read the value of the pin you will get different values (high or low) over time depending on if a button connected to that pin is pressed or not:
+If we constantly read the value of the pin we will get different values (high or low) over time depending on if a button connected to that pin is pressed or not:

 ![Example input stream.](doc/input-stream.png)